Category filter

 2. If the device has a passcode but it does not comply with the set passcode rules: In such a case, a pop-up would be raised asking the user to reset the passcode based on the set passcode rules.
 In order to set a new passcode, the user would be required to enter the old passcode and then reset the device passcode in accordance with the passcode rules pushed to the devices.

-Set iOS passcode does not comply with the password requirements
+Set the passcode for iOS devices if it does not comply with the MDM password policy for iOS requirements

 3. If the device does not have a passcode: A pop-up would be raised asking the user to set a device passcode based on the passcode rules pushed to the device via policy.